 But, we couldn’t pass up the chance to cycle in one of the biggest and most populated cities in the world.
 To hedge our bets, we opted for a tour that also included a canal boat ride, just in case the traffic was too crazy.

 We had no need to worry.
 Grasshopper’s Canal Boat & Bike Tour had us cycling back alleys and local neighbourhoods, where we were more likely to meet chickens crossing the road than threatening vehicles!
-We loved it and highly recommend it — especially if you’re travelling with kids.
+We loved it and highly recommend it.
+Read our review for more info.

 Bangkok Highlights by Tuk Tuk